 Table: List of fundiversity functions with corresponding functions in other packages.
 The name of the package is indicated before the :: while the name of the functions (including specified arguments) follows.
+For testing purposes, we used datasets of increasing size with the number of species being 200, 500, or

 For testing purposes, we used datasets of increasing size with the number of species being 200, 500, or 1000; the number of traits 2, 4, or 10; and the number of sites 50, 100, or 500.
-For each set of parameters, we generated a fictional site-species matrix and species-trait matrix, having only continuous traits.
+For each set of parameters, we generated a fictional site-species matrix and species-trait matrix containing only continuous traits.
 We used these simulated data to perform benchmarks across comparable functions (Table d).
 The benchmark was run 30 times through the bench package (Hester & Vaughan, 2021).
 A summary of the results of the benchmark can be seen in Fig. 2.
 The full results detailing the timings for each combination of parameters and functions are available in the Supplementary Material (Fig. S4).

 For all the indices and functions tested, fundiversity is at least one order of magnitude faster than alternative packages.
 For functional dispersion (FDis), fundiversity is two orders of magnitude faster compared to BAT and mFD.
 For functional divergence (FDiv), fundiversity is one order of magnitude faster than mFD.
 For functional evenness (FEve), fundiversity is two orders of magnitude faster than mFD with sequential and parallelized versions having similar performances.
 For Rao's quadratic entropy (Q), fundiversity is one order of magnitude faster than hillR and mFD, two orders faster than adiv, and three orders of magnitude faster than BAT.
-For functional richness (FRic), fundiversity is half an order of magnitude faster than the hull version of BAT, as well as one and a half order of magnitude faster than its tree version and mFD.
+For functional richness (FRic), fundiversity is half an order of magnitude faster than the hull version of BAT, as well as one and a half orders of magnitude faster than its tree version and mFD.
 For functional richness intersection (beta functional diversity), fundiversity is two orders of magnitude faster than betapart and hillR.

-As shown on Fig. 2, the parallelized versions of fundiversity functions executed on average one order of magnitude faster than the sequential versions.
-For functional richness we even observed a difference of two orders of magnitude.
-However, for functional dispersion, parallelization increased the overall computation time.
+265 time.
 This may be due to inherent parallelization issues: there is an overhead cost when splitting tasks across multiple cores of a computer.
 The efficiency of parallelization depends on the difficulty of the tasks that are split between cores.
-In the case of functional richness, the main task is computing the convex hull, which is computationally costly, that is why parallelization increases performance in this case.
+In the case of functional richness, the main task is computing the convex hull, which is computationally costly, which is why parallelization increases performance in this case.
 However, computing functional dispersion is simpler, and as such, does not benefit from being split across different cores.
-Different values for the number of cores, species, traits, or sites produce qualitatively the same results (full results in Fig. S5).
+Different values for the number of cores, species, traits, or sites produce qualitatively the same results 275 (full results in Fig. S5).